matthiaskoenig/sbmlutils/docs_builder/introduction.rst

 Main features of **sbmlutils** are

-- **SBML report**: HTML report of SBML models.
+- :ref:`SBML report` : HTML report of SBML models.
 This provides overview of the model contents.
-- **SBML creator**: The modelcreator provides utilities for the creation of SBML models.
+- :ref:`SBML creator` : The modelcreator provides utilities for the creation of SBML models.
 Supports `comp` and `fbc` models.
 Model information is managed in python data structures which are used to create the models.
-- **SBML annotator**: Helper functions for the annotation of SBML models.
+- :ref:`SBML annotator` : Helper functions for the annotation of SBML models.
 Annotations are hereby defined in separate annotation files with annotations being matched to ids based on regular expression matching.
-- **SBML converters**: Converters from and to SBML, e.g. xpp.
+- :ref:`SBML converters` : Converters from and to SBML, e.g. xpp.
-- **SBML interpolation**: Helper functions for working with data interpolation in SBML models.
+- :ref:`SBML interpolation` : Helper functions for working with data interpolation in SBML models.
-- **DFBA**: Simulator for dynamic flux balance analysis (DFBA) of SBML model.
+.. - :ref:`DFBA` : Simulator for dynamic flux balance analysis (DFBA) of SBML model.
 For more information see also `<https://github.com/matthiaskoenig/dfba>`_.

 Source code is available from `https://github.com/matthiaskoenig/sbmlutils